ArbitrumFoundation/docs/docs/gentle-introduction-dao.md

 ```
  - todo: align on whether or not we want to use the term "democratic" to describe the governance model
  - todo: review all instances of the words "own" and "stake" - ensure we're being careful / precise about this
- - todo: fix or remove footnotes
+ - todo: apply other principled feedback
 ```